China Zheshang Bank

 China Zheshang Bank, abbreviated as CZB, is a national joint-stock commercial bank based in the People's Republic of China and regulated by the People's Bank of China.

 Overview

 China Zheshang Bank has its headquarters in Hangzhou, China and serves customers through a network of 109 branches across the major cities in the country.
-In 2014, the bank ranked 208 in the "Global Banking 1000" list by the UK based Banker magazine.
+In 2014, the bank was ranked 208 in the "Global Banking 1000" list by the UK-based magazine The Banker.

 History

 China Zheshang Bank trances its roots from Zhejiang Commercial Bank that was formed in 1993 in Ningbo, Zhejiang Province of China.
 The Zhejiang Commercial Bank was a Sino-foreign bank jointly owned by Bank of China, Hong Kong Nanyang Commercial Bank, Bank of Communications, and the Zhejiang International Trust and Investment Co.

-On 30 June 2004, the China Banking Regulatory Commission approved the restructuring, renaming and relocation of Zhejiang Commercial Bank and on 18 August 2004, China Zheshang Bank was officially opened as a new bank in Hangzhou.
+On 30 June 2004, the China Banking Regulatory Commission approved the restructuring, renaming and relocation of Zhejiang Commercial Bank.
+On 18 August 2004, China Zheshang Bank was officially opened as a new bank in Hangzhou.

 Once launched, the bank structured its overall business strategy in two five-year phases: